-Tracy Robertson, Director, works as a civilian Operations Fielding Lead for the U.S. Army Program Executive Office of Communications, Command and Control responsible for getting state of the art communications technology into the hands of the U.S. soldier.
-She has over eight years of logistics experience with the Department of Army.
-Prior to working for the Army, she worked in the real estate industry as a commercial property researcher, loan officer and realtor.
+Tracy Robertson, Director, works as a Senior Logistics Analyst in the headquarters of the U.S. Army Communications Electronics Command.
+Her work as a civilian logistician ensures that state of the art communication technology gets into the hands of the U.S. soldier.
+She has over ten years of logistics experience with the Department of Army.
 She has a background in large scale event planning from her previous positions as Conference Planner for the World Affairs Council, the National Council of Social Studies and Conference Center Director for the International House of Philadelphia.
-She has a Master’s in Business Administration and Master’s of Science in Procurement & Contracting from University of Maryland University College.
+She has a Masters of Business Administration and Masters of Science in Procurement & Contracting from University of Maryland University College.
 She obtained an Undergraduate degree in Sociology/Anthropology from Elizabethtown College.
 She resides in Havre de Grace with her husband and son.

 Bill Watson, Director, is a local Havre de Grace marketing professional and fine artist.
 He has been involved in promoting Havre de Grace and the arts for over 25 years both as a professional and volunteer.
 He has served as an officer or member of several boards and city commissions including: President of Havre de Grace Main Street (2007-2010) and Chair of the A&E District, board member – HdG Alliance, Chair of the Public Art Committee – Community Projects of HdG, Inc., member – HdG Ethics Commission, member and former chair of HdG Tourism Commission.
 Bill is currently a member artist at the Arts by the Bay Gallery.
 He is currently focused on the promotion and installation of public art in HdG while enjoying all HdG has to offer with his wife Gia.